First Trip With Baby: The Balloon Fiesta

 Well using the Upromise portal (among other portals) has gotten me $949.15 BACK in my bank account over the past few years on purchases I was already planning to make.
 So yes, dollar by dollar, it can add up if you use it right!

-I love our lives in LA, but I’m excited to return to the beautiful city I grew up in for the first time in years and just take in views like this:
+I love our life in LA, but I’m excited to return to the beautiful city I grew up in for the first time in years and see only sights like these:

-And while I would have loved to cash in and use miles and points, it simply didn’t make sense for this trip.
-So the next best thing was to trim $433.18 off our travel costs!
-The lesson: Travel on points and miles when you can, but don’t “discount” (get it?) old-fashioned bargain hunting combined with a bit of travel savvy fieldwork!
+And while I’d love to cash in and use up the miles and points, it just doesn’t make sense for this trip.
+So the next best thing is Dedicated Server Indonesia by saving our travel costs!
+The lesson: Travel with points and miles if you can, but don’t “cut” (get it?) bargain hunting combined with a little travel-savvy fieldwork!